-This story map outlines some of the major findings of my research on rural livelihood sustainability in Dominica.
+This story map outlines some of the major findings of my research on climate change and rural livelihood sustainability in Dominica.
 It includes insights on important rural development questions that are common throughout the Caribbean, including:

 - Why do technical innovations such as greenhouses fail the majority of farmers?

 - How can local and regional trade be strengthened?

 Locals often call Dominica ‘the nature island of the Caribbean’.
 View a selection of photographs taken over the course of my fieldwork that aim to capture the fantastic beauty and vibrant culture of this amazing place.